 If you are pulled over by police for speeding, the cop will obviously ascertain your identity, therefore your only way to beat the ticket is to prove that it was issued by a defective speed measuring device or that the cop did not operate the device properly or a number of other factors.
 However, if you are booked by a speed camera, then your identity cannot be ascertained by the infringement bureau and this is very important to understand.

 In regard to camera infringements, on the NSW SDRO website, it states: "Images taken are considered prima facia evidence."
 Fair enough, but evidence of what?
 The only prima facie evidence from that camera is a photo of a vehicle and maybe the speed and date stamped on it.
-There is no evidence as to who was the driver and until the infringement bureau can prove that, it has no case.
+But this seems to be enough for the infringement bureau to accuse a vehicle owner of a crime without actually proving that this person committed it and that is a disgrace.

-Then come the hollow threats and warnings of dire penalties.
+Then come the threats and warnings of dire penalties.
 The website states: "Penalty notices for camera-detected offences are sent to the registered owner of the vehicle.
 The registered owner of the vehicle is responsible for the offence unless they tell us the name and details of the person who was in charge of the vehicle at the time of the offence."
-That is utter bullshit, because no person can be held responsible for an offence until he is convicted of it in a duly convened court of law.
-It is no different than the infringement bureau trying to make a person responsible for a murder with the only evidence being that his axe was used to commit the crime.
-The truth is that the prosecution has to positively establish the identity of the driver at the time of the offence, but the owner of the vehicle has no obligation to admit to being the driver, because of his legal right to silence.
+This is one of the greatest legal travesties of the modern era, where a person is declared to be guilty of a criminal offence merely because he owns a vehicle that has been pinged by a camera.

 The website continues and states: "If another person was responsible, the registered owner should complete and return the statutory declaration (received with the penalty notice or downloaded from www.sdro.nsw.gov.au) nominating this person by the due date on the penalty reminder notice.
 If the vehicle is registered in a company or organisation name, an authorised representative of the company or organisation must nominate the actual driver responsible for the offence."
 The bottom line is that nobody is obliged to rat out another person for an offence.
 Nobody is obliged to provide a statutory declaration or affidavit for anything whatsoever.
-We all have the legal right to silence and that's all there is to it and we cannot be penalised for upholding our legal rights.
+No person should ever cooperate in providing any material that could be used against them.

 The website states: "SDRO issues an additional fine of more than $1200 for companies/organisations for a first offence and over $3000 for a second and subsequent offence.
 Fines of over $590 can be issued to individuals who fail to nominate the driver responsible by the due date on the penalty reminder notice.
 Courts may issue fines of up to $11,000."
-Sure, that is what the website says, but it fails to mention that a person has the legal right to silence and cannot be penalised for upholding it.
-So if a person refuses to provide a statutory declaration or make any admissions, then he cannot be fined for upholding his legal rights.
+This is a disgraceful violation of our legal and civil rights and anybody in this position should demand due process of law and fairness.
+But of course this is all part of the infringements racket that state governments are running.

-It is most important that once you receive a camera-based infringement notice, that you take steps to completely negate it and beat it.
+It is most important that once you receive a camera-based infringement notice, that you take steps to completely negate it and try to beat it.

 WARNING - When you get the infringement notice, you will receive an offer for you to ask for a review of the infringement.
 This sounds tempting, especially if you have not committed a traffic offence for a long time.
 But BEWARE.
 If you apply for that review, you have to provide details and those details are a CONFESSION that you committed the offence.
 So if they knock back your application and you decide to take it to court, then you cannot demand that the prosecution prove that you were the driver, because you ADMITTED it on the review application.
 So DO NOT ask for that review, no matter how tempting it sounds, because it's a scam to get you to confess to the offence in writing and you have no hope in fighting it in court.
 So this is what you should do.